 If I don’t go to the conference, I will feel like I am not taking my career seriously.

-If I skip the baby shower at work, I will feel selfish.
+I’ll skip the baby shower at work, but I know I will feel selfish.

 When we think about saying no, the chatter in our heads reminds us of all the ways we think we don’t measure up.
 We’re selfish.
 We’re unorganized.
 We should be able to find a way to do it all.

 Rather than admit to ourselves we’ll never be able to do it all and listen to our inner critic tell us we aren’t quite good enough, we say yes.
 Feeling overextended, rushed, and stressed is what we’re used to, and so it is comfortable.

 It takes time and commitment to develop a new habit.
 It takes time to quiet the voice in your head that says you are bad for saying no. For many of us, that process is more than we are ready to take on.

 Not Having Clear Priorities

 To confidently say no, you must clearly understand what you want to say yes to.

 If you don’t have clearly defined priorities, if you don’t know what really matters to you, this picture becomes fuzzy.
 You lose sight of what saying yes costs you in terms of what is most important.

 Knowing yourself and what matters most to you, and prioritizing those things above all else will go a long way to helping you say no to opportunities that just aren’t right for you.